Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 D. Scott Neal Background

-David “Scott” Neal and Jerome Zimmerer own the firm.
+David “Scott” Neal and Jerry Zimmerer own the firm.
 Neal, president of the firm, has an MBA and is a certified financial planner (CFP) and certified public accountant (CPA).
 He’s worked in the investment planning sector since 1986.

 D. Scott Neal Investment Strategy